bookshelf-team/backend/README.md

-# Backend of internship project in InterLink LLC
+# Backend of part-time startup project
 ---